Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011): Abstract

 \section{Abstract}

-0.2 cm The distribution of the poles of branches of the Painlev\'e VI transcendents associated to semi-simple Frobenius manifolds is determined close to a critical point.
+0.2 cm The distribution of the poles of Painlev\'e VI transcendents associated to semi-simple Frobenius manifolds is determined close to a critical point.
 It is shown that the poles accumulate at the critical point, asymptotically along two rays.
-The example of the Frobenius manifold given by the quantum cohomology of $CP^2$ is also considered.
+As an example, the Frobenius manifold given by the quantum cohomology of $CP^2$ is considered.
+The general PVI is also considered.

 0.2 cm MSC: 34M55 (Painlev\'e and other special functions)